 It is well known that 80% of data is unstructured.
 Unstructured data is the messy stuff every quantitative analyst tries to traditionally stay away from.

 Technical analysis uses certain chart patterns that may indicate trend changes.
-This helps identify price targets and time horizons for a stock to reach those price targets.
+This helps identify price targets and time horizons for stock to reach those price targets.

 Chart pattern recognition has been around for decades.
 Before personal computers were readily available, stock traders would literally keep books of charts plotted by hand every day.
 Using their chart books, traders would recognize certain chart patterns as they plotted that day's price into their books.
 However, this process was not only time-consuming but also limited the number of stocks that a trader could realistically follow.

-Now you can automate the classic technical analysis techniques which expand the number of instruments a trader can review from a few to a several thousand.
+Now you can automate the classic technical analysis techniques which expand the number of instruments a trader can review from a few to several thousand.